hamedhsn/wikirace/README.md

  1) Run consumer:
        `Python wikirace/run.py`

- Note: For better response time, run the above on multiple instances of the consumer on different processes to increase parallelism.
+ Note: For better response time, run the above on multiple instances of the consumer using different processes to increase parallelism.
- Use docker swarm or marathon to start many containers.
+ Alternatively Use docker swarm or marathon to start many containers.
+I will add Dockerfile.

  2) Start the web service:
         `Python wikirace/webservice.py`